Wadi Salib riots: History

+Shay Hazkani sees the struggle of Moroccan Jews against Ashkenazi racism in Israel that led to the Wadi Salib riots as an extension of the anti-colonial struggle they had been engaged in against France in Morocco.

 Ashkenazi-Mizrahi relations

-The perceived discrimination against Mizrahim is believed to have been one of the main catalysts to the riot.
-This event was the initial recognition of an existing ethnic discrimination among Israeli Jews.
-Prior to the creation of Israel in 1948 the term “Mizrahim“ did not exist but entered the Jewish lexicon as a term used broadly by Ashkenazim to refer to Jews from the Middle East and North Africa.
-The Mizrahim were viewed as passive recipients whereas the Ashkenazim actively contributed to the creation of the Zionist vision of a Jewish-national community in Israel.
-Most Mizrahim were forced to immigrate to Israel, arriving as destitute refugees; a status they assumed when Arab states retaliated against the declaration of Israeli statehood in 1948 by seizing the homes and property of their Mizrahim citizens.
+Discrimination against Mizrahim is believed to have been one of the main catalysts of the riot.
+This event marked the initial recognition of ethnic discrimination among Israeli Jews.
+Prior the creation of the State of Israel in 1948, the term “Mizrahim“ was not commonly used, but entered the Jewish lexicon as a term used broadly to refer to Jews of Middle Eastern and North African ancestry.
+The Mizrahim were viewed as passive recipients, whereas the Ashkenazim actively contributed to the creation of the Zionist vision of a Jewish-national community in Israel.

 The Wadi Salib riots still resonate in Israeli society as a symptom of the social malaise that led to clashes between Mizrahi and Ashkenazi Jews.

 Legacy

+In 1959, Jewish Israeli author Leah Goldberg's children's short story and poem Room for Rent was reprinted as a book reportedly due to its message on tolerance and as a reaction to the Wadi Salib Riots.

-In 1979, Amos Gitai produced a film on the subject - Me'oraot Wadi Salib.
+In 1979, Amos Gitai produced a film on the subject—Me'urot Wadi Salib ["the events of Wadi Salib"].
 The Wadi Salib riots have been discussed in many scholarly articles.